Breitholtz/HPC/Assignment2.md

 Finally it takes the arguments that it has parsed and assigns them to the global variables: POWER, SIZE and THREADS.

 ### threaded_newton
-This is the function which is used to calculate the convergence of every point
+This is the function which is used to calculate the convergence of every point in our picture.

 ### writeppm